unsw-restech/unsw-restech.github.io/docs/help_support/glossary.md

 ---

-### Management Plane
+### Management Servers

-The Management Plane is the set of servers that sit above or adjacent to the [Compute Nodes](./#compute-nodes).
-These servers are used to manage the system, manage the storage, or manage the network.
-Users have access to the [Login Node](./#login-node) and [Data Transfer Node](./#data-transfer-node).
-Other servers include the [Head Node](./#head-node).
+The Management Servers are a collection of servers, including the [Head Node](./#head-node), that can only be accessed by the people running the cluster.
+These servers are used to create accounts, schedule jobs, provide computational software, manage Katana storage and keep Katana running.

 ---

 ### MPI

-Message Passing Infrastructure (MPI) is a technology for running a [Batch Job](./#batch-job) on more than one [Compute Nodes](./#compute-nodes).
-Designed for situations where parts of the job can run on independent nodes with the results being transferred to other nodes for the next part of the job to be run.
+Message Passing Infrastructure (MPI) is a technology for running a [Batch Job](./#batch-job) on more than one [Compute Node](./#compute-nodes).
+Some software has been designed for situations where parts of the job can run on independent compute nodes with the results being transferred to other nodes for the next part of the job to be run.

 ---

 ### Network Drive

-A network drive is a drive that is independent from the cluster.
+A network drive is a drive that is independent from the cluster such as oneDrive.

 ---

 ### Queue

-All submitted jobs are put into a queue.
-Each queue has a collection of resources available to it.
+All submitted jobs are put into a queue which has a collection of resources available to it.
 As those resources become available, new jobs will be assigned to those resources.
 Job prioritisation is done by the scheduler and depends on a number of factors including length of wait time and total resource use by the user over the previous month.

 ---

 ### Queued Jobs

-Queued jobs are eligible to run but are waiting for a [Compute Nodes](./#compute-nodes) that matches their requirements to become available.
-Which idle job will be assigned to a compute node next depends on the [Job Scheduler](./#job-scheduler).
-These can be seen by running `qstat` and looking for a Q in the second last column.
+Queued jobs are jobs that are waiting for a [Compute Nodes](./#compute-nodes) that matches their requirements to become available.
+Which idle job will be assigned to a compute node next depends on the [Job Scheduler](./#job-scheduler) and can be seen by running `qstat` and looking for a Q in the second last column.
 [See examples](../../using_katana/running_jobs#managing-jobs-on-katana).

 ---